 Get answers to all the questions you ever had about catnip, ranging from Is it Safe? to Where Can I Buy It?

-Let's dive straight into the top 20 questions that people ask about catnip.
+Let's dive into the top 20 questions that people ask about catnip.

 1. What is Catnip and What Does it Do For Cats?